Beacon Hill Institute (BHI)

 May 21 - 23, 2012

-According to the press release, "The peer review raises red flags about the model’s projections."
-JLF Vice President for Research Roy Cordato said that "Trained economists conducting this new peer review found that the model is so flawed that no one should trust the results."
+According to the John Locke Foundation's press release, “The peer review raises red flags about the model’s projections.”
+JLF's Vice President for Research, Roy Cordato, said that “Trained economists conducting this new peer review found that the model is so flawed that no one should trust the results.”

 - Alabama Policy Institute